Frozen Vodka Slush Recipe

 This post may contain affiliate links which won’t change your price but will share a commission.

-Frozen Vodka Slush Recipe is a family favorite from way back in the day.
+Frozen Vodka Slush is a family favorite from way back in the day.
 This simple recipe combines frozen orange juice and lemonade, sugar, green tea, and vodka.
-A perfect cocktail to prepare ahead of time, and so refreshing for warm nights on the patio!
+A perfect large-batch cocktail to prepare ahead of time and so refreshing for warm nights on the patio!

 The weirdest thing is that we rarely drank slush in the summertime.
-But I’m putting an end to that here and now, because a frozen slushy concoction is BEST when it’s warm outside, don’t you think?
+But I’m putting an end to that here and now, because a frozen slushy concoction is BEST when we have warm weather, don’t you think?

 Ingredients needed for Frozen Vodka Slush Recipe:

-- Frozen Items – You’ll need one large can of both frozen orange juice and frozen lemonade.
+• Frozen Items – You’ll need one large can of frozen orange juice concentrate and lemonade concentrate.
 The orange juice is what gives this drink that lovely bright yellow color!

-- Vodka – Use a good quality vodka, as always, for best results (and easier on the body too).
+• Vodka – Use good quality vodka, as always, for best results (and easier on the body too).

-- Sprite – This is optional, but a splash to serve gets the frozen cocktail to melt slightly, and makes it easier to drink.
-You can also skip it, and just wait for it to become slushy.
+• Sprite/7Up – This is optional, but a splash to serve gets the frozen cocktail to melt slightly and makes it easier to drink.
+You can also skip it, and just wait for the individual drinks to become slushy.

 If you have 15 minutes, that’s all you’ll need to make vodka slush.
-Very simple to make and super handy to have available in your freezer for last minute happy hours or just because.
+Of course, you’ll need plenty of time for the freezing process (or about 24 hours).
+Very simple to make and super handy to have available in your freezer for last-minute happy hours or just because.

 How to make this Frozen Vodka Slush Recipe:

-- Empty the frozen products in the container.
-Take the orange juice and lemonade and empty it into the large container.
+Empty the frozen products in the container.
+Empty the frozen orange juice and lemonade into a large container.

-- Serve.
+Serve.
 To serve, set the slush out on your counter, and let it slightly soften.
-Spoon slush into glasses, add a splash of Sprite, and serve with a spoon or a straw.
-Enjoy!
+Spoon slush mixture into glasses, add a splash of Sprite or 7UP (or any lemon-lime soda), and serve with a spoon or a straw.
+Enjoy your happy hour!

 What kind of vodka is best for Frozen Vodka Slush?

 I have passed this recipe on to many friends and this is what they normally ask me.
 You can use any vodka you have on hand BUT just be wary if it is super cheap.
 Cheap alcohol equals headaches even if you don’t over-drink.
-I usually use a fairly good quality vodka.
-Just head to the liquor store and ask the staff.
+I usually use a fairly good quality vodka, like Kettle 1.

 Is green tea required for vodka slush?